yenk/lumi/content/home/experience.md

   date_start = "2024-11-01"
   date_end = ""
   description = """

-* ​Co-founding a podcast by amplifying women in tech, and industry leaders to drive inclusivity and innovation.
-* Democratizing reusable open source patterns and best practices for 3,000+ contributors and 800+ global organizations in the new Gitlab framework.
-* Building a web platform for podcast content delivery, expanding InnerSource Commons' presence.
+  I'm pioneering a path that converges inclusivity and innovation, driving transformative initiatives that elevate underrepresented voices and foster collaboration.
+This includes co-founding a podcast showcasing women in tech and industry leaders, contributing to Gitlab's open-source framework, and developing a web platform for podcast content delivery, collectively amplifying diverse perspectives and advancing innovation.
   """

 [[experience]]